arestivo/slides/markdown/css3.md

 # Units

-We can use several different [units of length](https://developer.mozilla.org/en-US/docs/Web/CSS/length) to change the dimension of elements in CSS.
+We can use several [length units](https://developer.mozilla.org/en-US/docs/Web/CSS/length) to change the dimension of elements in CSS.
 These units come in different flavors:

 - Absolute units